docpad-archive/documentation/core/config.html.md

 		# Disable the Pokemon Plugin
 		pokemon: false

+		# Enable the Digimon Plugin
+		# Unless, enableUnlistedPlugins is set to false, all plugins are enabled by default
+		digimon: true

 	# Configure Plugins
+	# Should contain the plugin short names on the left, and the configuration to pass the plugin on the right
 	plugins:

-		# Disable NIB in the Stylus Plugin
+		# Disable NIB within the Stylus Plugin
 		stylus:
 			useNib: false